typesafehub/conductr-doc/src/main/play-doc/operation/ClusterUpgrade.md

 ## Per node upgrade

 Per node upgrades are generally easier.
-However, they cannot be performed across ConductR releases that are marked as not compatible with previous releases.
+However, they can only be performed across ConductR patch releases, e.g. 2.0.0 to 2.0.1.
+Use the [per cluster upgrade](#Per-cluster-upgrade) approach to perform a ConductR upgrade to a minor or major version, e.g. 2.0.0 to 2.1.0.

 To perform a per node upgrade for ConductR Core, introduce new cluster members to the cluster.
 The new nodes could be created with updated versions of ConductR, Java, the Linux operating system or any other component installed during provisioning.
 As old members are removed from the cluster, bundles will be replicated to the new resources.